Morehead in Motion: Lab to Life

 Investigate complex relationships between organisms and the physical and biological environment, as well as the movement of energy and materials within an ecosystem.
 Employ various environmental sampling technologies to determine the disposition of both biotic and abiotic factors within an assigned study site.
 Students can also use and learn forestry techniques and tools to measure the size, weight, and carbon content of trees.

-NOTE: This lab is conducted outside.
-As such, it is weather-dependent and is offered only in September, October, late March, April, and May.
+NOTE: This lab can be conducted inside or outside.
+If you choose the outdoor version, it is thus weather-dependent and can only be conducted in September, October, late March, April, and May.
+Students must be prepared to dress for the conditions.

 Become an oceanographer and use gel electrophoresis (aka DNA restriction analysis) to analyze simulated seawater samples to detect environmental DNA in order to search for and document new species that call the ocean’s mysterious twilight zone home.

-Recommended for Biology, Anatomy and Physiology, Allied Health.
+Recommended for Biology, Anatomy and Physiology, Genetics, or Health/Medicine courses.
+Not recommended for middle school.

 Discover the molecular basis of sickle cell disease and use gel electrophoresis as a diagnostic tool to differentiate wild-type hemoglobin from mutated hemoglobin found in individuals with sickle cell disease.
 Module developed by Boston University School of Medicine CityLab.

-Recommended for Chemistry, Earth/Environmental Science, Biology, engineering courses, or 7th or 8th grade Science.
+Recommended for Biology, Anatomy and Physiology, Genetics, Health/Medicine courses, or 7th Grade Science.

 - Sites within 90 miles of Chapel Hill: $50 per day